Prototype apps with Mapbox in Framer X

 - Navigate to your Mapbox Studio page and find the style you created earlier.

-- New styles are private by default, but a style needs to be public in order to be used in Framer X. Click on the Menu button next to your style and select Make public.
+- New styles are private by default, but a style needs to be public to be used in Framer X. Click on the Menu button next to your style and select Make public.

 - Click on the Use tab.